Manage organization and team resources in Postman

-As a Super Admin or Team Admin, you can manage resources in your workspaces, enabling you to align your workspaces with your organizational goals.
-Manage which team members can create internal workspaces, which Collection Editors can share collections with guest users, mock server privacy settings, and which external packages are allowed in scripts.
+As a Super Admin or Admin, you can manage resources in your team workspaces in alignment with your organizational goals.
+Manage which team members can create team workspaces and share collections with guest users, export collections, manage mock server privacy settings, and decide which external packages are allowed in scripts.

-Managing internal workspaces is supported on Postman Enterprise plans.
+Workspace management is available on Postman Team and Enterprise plans.

-An internal workspace is a type of workspace that enables you to share projects with collaborators and manage access to them within your team.
-As a Super Admin or Team Admin, you can limit or prohibit creation of new internal workspaces by users on your team.
-Learn more about creating workspaces.
+As a Super Admin or Admin, you can limit or prohibit creation of new organization- or team-wide internal workspaces by users on your teams.

-Fellow Super Admins and Team Admins can always create workspaces.
-For other team members, you can specify which users and groups have permission to create workspaces.
+You can specify which users and groups have permission to create team-visible workspaces.

-If you specify users and groups, all other team members will require approval to create workspaces.
-A Super Admin, Team Admin, or user with permission to create workspaces can approve a request.
-The workspace's visibility will be set to Internal and Only you and invited people until the request is approved.
+If you specify users and groups, unassigned team members will have to request approval to create internal team workspaces.
+A Super Admin, Admin, or user with permission to create internal team workspaces can approve a request.
+The workspace type will be set to Internal and workspace access will be Only you and invited people until the request is approved.

-If you give all team members permission to create internal workspaces, team members won't need approval to create them.
+If you give all organization or team members permission to create internal workspaces, members won’t need approval to create them.

 Give permission to create internal workspaces